astrotars/the-stream-swiftui/README.md

 }
 ```

 Change `<VOXEET_CONSUMER_KEY>` and `<VOXEET_CONSUMER_SECRET>` to the values you retrieved in Step 1.
 We configure Voxeet to not have any push notifications, turn on the speaker and video by default, and appear maximized.
 We also set `telecom` to true.
-When true, the conference will behave like a cellular call meaning when either party hangs up or declines the call (not implemented in this tutorial), it will end the call.
+When this is set, the conference will behave like a cellular call meaning when either party hangs up or declines the call (decline not implemented in this tutorial), it will end the call.

 If you'd like to use push notifications to notify a user when a call is incoming, check out [CallKit](https://developer.apple.com/documentation/callkit) combined with `VoxeetSDK.shared.notification.push.type = .callKit`.
 This is out of scope for this tutorial.